JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 shall be told here.
 My sacred regard for truth is (thank God) far above my respect for persons.
 It will be easy for Mr. Blake to suppress what may not prove to be sufficiently flattering in these pages to the person chiefly concerned in them.
-He has purchased my time, but not even HIS wealth can purchase my conscience too.[^fn1]
+He has purchased my time, but not even _His_ wealth can purchase my conscience too.[^fn1]

-[^fn1]: ADDED BY FRANKLIN BLAKE.–Miss Clack may make her mind quite easy on this point.
+[^fn1]: _Added By Franklin Blake_.–Miss Clack may make her mind quite easy on this point.
 Nothing will be added, altered or removed, in her manuscript, or in any of the other manuscripts which pass through my hands.
 Whatever opinions any of the writers may express, whatever peculiarities of treatment may mark, and perhaps in a literary sense, disfigure the narratives which I am now collecting, not a line will be tampered with anywhere, from first to last.
 As genuine documents they are sent to me–and as genuine documents I shall preserve them, endorsed by the attestations of witnesses who can speak to the facts.
 It only remains to be added that “the person chiefly concerned” in Miss Clack’s narrative, is happy enough at the present moment, not only to brave the smartest exercise of Miss Clack’s pen, but even to recognise its unquestionable value as an instrument for the exhibition of Miss Clack’s character.

 My diary informs me, that I was accidentally passing Aunt Verinder’s house in Montagu Square, on Monday, 3rd July, 1848.